 Oxygen Transport in The Blood

-Oxygen enters into the body through the respiratory system, coming from the outside environment and into the lungs.
-It then crosses into the blood.
+Oxygen enters the body through the respiratory system, coming from the outside environment and into the lungs.
+It then crosses the alveolar membrane and capillary endothelium to get into the bloodstream.
 Once in the blood, oxygen needs to be transported to the various tissues of the body.

 In this article, we will look at that transport system, its components, the things that can alter it and some examples of when it goes wrong.

 Every active tissue in the body has an absolute requirement for oxygen.
 For the vast majority of these tissues, the oxygen is delivered by the blood to the tissues, although there are some notable exceptions (for example, the cornea gets its oxygen directly from the atmosphere).

 Once oxygen has entered the blood from the lungs, it is taken up by haemoglobin (Hb) in the red blood cells.
 Haemoglobin is a protein that is made up of four haem groups, which contain iron ions.
 These iron ions (Fe2+) associated with haemoglobin molecules chemically react with oxygen to form oxyhaemoglobin.

 Each molecule of haemoglobin can hold four oxygen molecules.
 It is haemoglobin that carries the oxygen as it is transported around the body in the blood.
 Only a small amount of oxygen (1.5% in arterial blood) is simply dissolved in the plasma.

 Haemoglobin is the main component in oxygen transport throughout the body.
 People who have disorders affecting the quality or amount of haemoglobin suffer serious problems with transporting oxygen to their tissues.